-- 11.1.Monitoring of air pollution in Dudley has indicated that concentrations of nitrogen dioxide exceed the government's annual mean objective value of 40 μg/m3 at 15 areas across the borough including locations in Cradley. - 11.2.
-The majority of the nitrogen dioxide arises from emissions from road traffic using the A458.
-The situation is exacerbated by the topography and the road layout as described in section 10.1. above.
-Vehicles give rise to greater levels of emissions when they are working harder such as going up hill and also emissions from queuing traffic are worse than from free flowing traffic. - 11.3.
-Proposals for road schemes to improve traffic flow and alleviate queuing as discussed in sections 10.3 to 10.7 of this report would help to improve the air quality in the area however it is not possible to accurately predict the level of improvement due to the number of unpredictable variants such as the volume of traffic turning right once motorists become aware that the manoeuvre is easier and the potential increase in traffic once it becomes known that the traffic is moving more freely on this section of the A458. - 11.4.Using road schemes alone to improve air quality is not a solution as a variety of actions including improved traffic management need to be used in parallel.
-Encouraging use of public transport, awareness raising with schools and parents on ways to take children to school other than by car need to be addressed as through school travel plans.
-Collectively these approaches can make a positive impact on air quality. - 11.5.
-The Council's air quality action plan sets out the actions the Council hope to take to address the Air Quality issues.
-For Cradley the action plan includes reference to possible improvements to road junctions and traffic signals (upgrade of the pedestrian crossing at the top of Windmill Hill is complete) and there are also general measures which will impact across the borough helping to reduce the NO2 levels. - 11.6.
-There is no instant solution to the issue but it is anticipated that a combination of the action plan measures and the general improvement in emissions from vehicles will control the air quality situation in Cradley and allow progress towards compliance with the national air quality objective for nitrogen dioxide at road side locations.
+- 10.1 Monitoring of air pollution in Dudley has indicated that concentrations of nitrogen dioxide exceed the government's annual mean objective value of $40~\mu g/m^3$ at a number areas across the borough including locations in Cradley. - 10.2 The majority of the nitrogen dioxide arises from emissions from road traffic using the A458.
+The situation is exacerbated by the topography and the road layout as described in section 10.1.above.
+Vehicles give rise to greater levels of emissions when they are working harder such as going up hill and also emissions from queuing traffic are worse than from free flowing traffic. - 10.3 Proposals for road schemes to improve traffic flow and alleviate queuing as discussed in sections 10.3 to 10.5 of this report would help to improve the air quality in the area however it is not possible to accurately estimate the level of improvement due to the number of unpredictable variants such as the volume of traffic turning right once motorists become aware that the manoeuvre is easier and the potential increase in traffic once it becomes known that the traffic is moving more freely on this section of the A458. - 10.4 Using road schemes alone to improve air quality is not a solution as a variety of actions including improved traffic management need to be used in parallel.
+Encouraging use of public transport, awareness raising with schools and parents on ways to take children to school other than by car need to be addressed as the Council is doing through school travel plans.
+Collectively these approaches can make a significant impact on air quality. - 10.5 The Council's air quality action plan sets out the actions the Council hope to take to address the Air Quality issues.
+For Cradley the action plan includes reference to possible improvements to road junctions and traffic signals (upgrade of the pedestrian crossing at the top of Windmill Hill is complete) and there are also general measures which will impact across the borough helping to reduce the NO2 levels. - 10.6 There is no instant solution to the issue, but it is anticipated that a combination of the action plan measures and the general improvement in emissions from vehicles will control the air quality situation in Cradley and allow progress towards compliance with the national air quality objective for nitrogen dioxide at road side locations.

-12. Implementation
+11. Implementation

-- 12.1.The Council may use its compulsory purchase powers if it wishes to undertake projects and development that it considers have regeneration impact or for highway improvements, and has a good track record of using such powers where appropriate.
-However these are only used as a last resort when negotiation has failed and also to support schemes that it feels have substantial benefits for the local community. - 12.2.
-Without private sector partners this would of course require considerable financial resources on the Council's part, although the Council would benefit in due course from capital receipts from eventual land disposals.
-As the table below demonstrates, there is a considerable gap between the potential acquisition costs and the value of the land to be disposed of.
+- 11.1 The Council may use its compulsory purchase powers if it wishes to undertake projects and development that it considers have regeneration impact or for highway improvements, and has a good track record of using such powers where appropriate.
+However these are only used as a last resort when negotiation between a potential developer and a property owner has failed and also to support schemes that it feels have substantial benefits for the local community. - 11.2 Without private sector partners this would of course require considerable financial resources on the Council's part, although the Council would benefit in due course from capital receipts from eventual land disposals.
+However, as the table below demonstrates, there is a considerable gap between the potential acquisition costs and the value of the land to be disposed of.